Applying the Graham Number in Value Investing

 Background on the Graham Number - Digital Art

-In mathematical terms, the Graham Number (G) is calculated using the following formula:
+In mathematical terms, the precise formula for the Graham Number ($G$) is expressed as follows:

 source: GrahamValue on YouTube